awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  You can't use RDS Proxy with RDS MySQL 8\.0\.
 +  You can't use RDS Proxy with self\-managed MySQL databases in EC2 instances\.
 +  Proxies don't support MySQL compressed mode\.
 For example, they don't support the compression used by the `--compress` or `-C` options of the `mysql` command\.
 +  Some SQL statements and functions can change the connection state without causing pinning\.
-For the most current pinning behavior, see [Avoiding Pinning](#rds-proxy-pinning)\.
+For the most current pinning behavior, see [Avoiding pinning](#rds-proxy-pinning)\.

  The following RDS Proxy prerequisites and limitations apply to PostgreSQL:
 +  For RDS PostgreSQL, RDS Proxy supports version 10\.10 and higher minor versions, and version 11\.5 and higher minor versions\.
 For Aurora PostgreSQL, RDS Proxy supports version 10\.11 and higher minor versions, and 11\.6 and higher minor versions\.